Herbert Stewart: Early career

+Service in Southern Africa

-Following the Zulu victory at the Battle of Isandlwana, Stewart was dispatched to South Africa as a 'special service officer', where he partook in the remainder of the Anglo-Zulu War which concluded in July 1879.
+Following the Zulu victory at the Battle of Isandlwana, Stewart was dispatched to South Africa as a 'special service officer', where he partook in the remainder of the Anglo-Zulu War that concluded in July 1879.
 There, he was attached to the cavalry under the command of Major-General Frederick Marshall, and was mentioned in despatches.
-Stewart complained that neither he nor Marshall understood British commander Lord Chelmsford's strategy for the war and that Chelmsford provided no opportunity for cavalry officers to offer input.
+Stewart served as brigade major for the cavalry in the second invasion of Zululand and was present at the 5 June Zungeni Mountain skirmish.
+In June 1879 Stewart suggested to British commander Lord Chelmsford that rather than accompanying the slow-moving infantry and artillery column the cavalry brigade should race ahead and seize the Zulu capital of Ulundi.
+Chelmsford rejected this proposal; Stewart afterwards complained in a letter to the head of army intelligence, Major-General Sir Archibald Alison, that neither he nor Marshall understood Chelmsford's strategy for the war and that input from cavalry officers was not welcomed.
 During this period, despairing of his poor prospects for promotion, Stewart considered resigning from the army.
-Stewart served as brigade major for the cavalry in the second invasion of Zululand and was present at the 5 June Zungeni Mountain skirmish.
-After the brigade was disbanded he served on the lines of communication.
+The brigade was disbanded following the British victory at the Battle of Ulundi and Stewart afterwards served on the lines of communication.

 In November 1879, he fought in the Second Sekhukhune War against Sekhukhune I of the Bapedi, having initially been ordered home; however, with George Pomeroy Colley being ordered to Afghanistan, Stewart remained in South Africa to succeed him as General Garnet Wolseley's chief-of-staff.
-He was made a brevet major in the same month, in recognition of his services during the Anglo-Zulu war, with promotion to brevet lieutenant colonel following in July 1880, in recognition of his service in the latter conflict, for which he was also mentioned in despatches.
-Wolseley used his influence to further Stewart's career and he became known as one of the Wolseley ring of officers, though he joined later than many whom Wolseley knew from service in the 1873-74 Third Anglo-Ashanti War.
+He was made a brevet major the same month, in recognition of his services during the Anglo-Zulu war.
+Promotion to brevet lieutenant colonel followed in July 1880, in recognition of his service in the latter conflict, for which he was also mentioned in despatches.
+Wolseley used his influence to further Stewart's career and he became known as one of the Wolseley ring of officers, though he joined later than many whom Wolseley knew from service in the 1873–74 Third Anglo-Ashanti War.

-Stewart returned to South Africa in 1881 to take part in the First Boer War, serving under Major-General George Pomeroy Colley as assistant adjutant and quartermaster general.He was present at the British defeat in the Battle of Majuba Hill on 27 February 1881, which ended the war and resulted in the death of Colley; Stewart was taken prisoner after the battle by a Boer patrol, having attempted to evade capture, and was detained until the end of March.
+Stewart took part in the First Boer War in 1881, serving under Major-General George Pomeroy Colley as assistant adjutant and quartermaster general.
+He was present at the British defeat in the Battle of Majuba Hill on 27 February 1881, that ended the war and resulted in the death of Colley; Stewart was taken prisoner after the battle by a Boer patrol, having attempted to evade capture, and was detained until the end of March.
 Following his release, he gained the substantive rank of major in July 1881, and in early 1882 he was appointed aide-de-camp to the Lord Lieutenant of Ireland, Earl Cowper.
 His appointment came during a period of tension following the murder of Lord Frederick Cavendish in Dublin.